 Last year’s Rally Finland was another victim of COVID-19 cancellations.
 This year’s event also got postponed into October to make sure they can run the event with spectators.
 In turn it means we’ll get a unique darker and moister autumn rally.
-The route itself packs 287 stage kilometres and the shakedown compactly into three days.
+The route itself packs 287 stage kilometres and the shakedown compactly into two and half days.
 Only about fourth of the roads have remained from 2019 while a third is completely new or from years before the current drivers started their careers.
 The emphasis is still on small roads like since 2018, but it will still be the fastest rally of the season.

 Rally Finland has essentially adopted the three-day structure which I wrote about back in June 2020.
 The rally cars are not ignited until the Friday morning shakedown, while the actual rally kicks off on Friday afternoon with 89 competitive kilometres.
 These stages are driven West and South of Jyväskylä.
 All the forest stages are reversed, so no pace notes from 2019 can be reused.